 Ideally, you group the influencers into 3 segments, based on their quality score.

 You have a small high priority group.
-They’re your biggest priority.
 They have the most influence and are the best to work with.

 Then you have a larger medium priority group.
 They have some influence, and you can work with them.

 Finally, you have a large but low priority group.
 You have to have some relationship with them.
-But you get less value out of working with these influencers.
+But you only do the minimum you need to with them.

 For each segment, you then plan a :-